d1egoaz/drill/docs/dev/DevDocs.md

 ## Environment

-For information about configuring your development enviornment see [Environment.md](Environment.md).
+For information about configuring your development environment see [Environment.md](Environment.md).

 ## Testing